Galena High School (Nevada): Cross Country

-The 2007 boys cross country team brought home the school's second state championship, the first since 2001.
+The 2007 boys cross country team brought home the school's second state championship, the first since 2001, coached by Domingo Tibaduiza.
 The team won eleven of the fourteen races they competed in.
 These included victories at the prestigious Nevada Union Invite and the Stanford Division Two Invitational.
 They took second at the Mount San Antonio Invite to Barstow, CA, in the process defeating #9 in the South West Region (UT, CO, NV, AZ, NM) Rio Ricco.
 Flying under the regional and national radar for most of the season, the team then debuted in the regional rankings at #7.
 The team won regionals over five time defending state champion Reno High School easily, winning with a final margin of 26 to 72.
 The next week the team again overwhelmed the rest of Nevada in the 4A state championships winning 82 to 39.
 Nine points off the state record of 30 set by Reno.
 At the Southwest Regional Championships hosted by Nike, the team took third.
 Defeating #6 in the nation and Colorado 5A Champions Wheat Ridge High School and #18 Timpview High School.
 They were 19 points short of defeating #3 in the nation Albuquerque Academy and #8 Los Alamos High School, both of New Mexico.
 The team received an invite to the Nike Team National Championships, which took place December 1 in Portland, Oregon.
 They were 1 of 18 teams to be invited, with the top 4 being selected.
 On November 23 the team cracked the Super Harrier 25, debuting at #20 in the nation.
 They would sadly be passed over for a berth to Nike Team Nationals.
 Nike would instead select Rogers, of Arkansas, the class 7A champions who won their state meet with a score of 16 points, but still outside of the top 25.
 After Nike Team Nationals which Galena was excluded from, Galena moved up to #16, ahead of Rogers and every bubble team taken before them.
 Academy and Los Alamos would finish the season #2 and #3 in the nation respectively.
 The No. 16 rank is the best finish by Galena High School and by any Nevada team in cross country history.